Tocopherol: Tocotrienols

-Tocotrienols, although less commonly known, also belong to the vitamin E family.
+Tocotrienols also belong to the vitamin E family.
 Tocotrienols have four natural 2' d-isomers (they have a stereoisomeric carbon only at the 2' ring-tail position).
 The four tocotrienols (in order of decreasing methylation: d-α-, d-β-, d-γ-, and d-δ-tocotrienol) have structures corresponding to the four tocopherols, except with an unsaturated bond in each of the three isoprene units that form the hydrocarbon tail, whereas tocopherols have a saturated phytyl tail (the phytyl tail of tocopherols gives the possibility for 2 more stereoisomeric sites in these molecules that tocotrienols do not have).
-Tocotrienol has been subject to fewer clinical studies and seen less research as compared to tocopherol.
-However, there is growing interest in the health effects of these compounds.
+Tocotrienols have seen less research as compared to tocopherols.

 Function and dietary recommendations

 Mechanism of action

 Tocopherols are radical scavengers, delivering an H atom to quench free radicals.
-At 323 kJ/mol, the O-H bond in tocopherols is approximately 10% weaker than in most other phenols.
+At 323 kJ/mol, the O–H bond in tocopherols is approximately 10% weaker than in most other phenols.
 This weak bond allows the vitamin to donate a hydrogen atom to the peroxyl radical and other free radicals, minimizing their damaging effect.
-The thus generated tocopheryl radical is relatively unreactive, but reverts to tocopherol by a redox reaction with a hydrogen donor such as vitamin C. As they are fat-soluble, tocopherols are incorporated into cell membranes, which are protected from oxidative damage.
+The thus generated tocopheryl radical is relatively unreactive, but reverts to tocopherol by a redox reaction with a hydrogen donor such as vitamin C. As they are fat-soluble, tocopherols are incorporated into cell membranes, which are thus protected from oxidative damage.

 Dietary considerations

 The U.S. Recommended Dietary Allowance (RDA) for adults is 15 mg/day.
 The RDA is based on the α-tocopherol form because it is the most active form as originally tested.
 Vitamin E supplements are absorbed best when taken with meals.
-The U.S. Institute of Medicine has set an upper tolerable intake level (UL) for vitamin E at 1,000 mg (1,500 IU) per day.
-The European Food Safety Authority sets UL at 300 mg α-tocopherol equivalents /day.
+The U.S. Institute of Medicine has set an upper tolerable intake level (UL) for vitamin E at 1,000 mg (1,500 IU) per day, using rodent data, specifically based on the highest level to not cause issues with blood coagulation.

+The European Food Safety Authority sets UL at 300 mg (all forms, measured by molar equivalent of α-tocopherol) per day.
+This is derived from a human experiment testing up to 800 IU of racemic α-tocopherol acetate with no adverse events, with the conversion to 300 mg (rather than a typical 540 mg α-tocopherol equivalent) reflecting an understanding of bleeding being caused by excess vitamin E interfering with the absorption of vitamin K, which has a similar structure, instead of any regular biological activity of the vitamin.
+The value was last reviewed in 2024; it was noted that newer data on all-cause mortality were not clear enough to be incorporated into the UL analysis.